Kong/docs.konghq.com/app/_hub/kong-inc/ai-azure-content-safety/how-to/_index.md

 * `config.azure_client_secret`
 * `config.azure_tenant_id`

-"Client ID" is normally required when you want to use a different *user assigned identity* instead of the managed identity assigned to the resource on which Kong is running.
+The client ID is normally required when you want to use a different *user assigned identity* instead of the managed identity assigned to the resource on which Kong is running.

-The remaining two ("client secret" and "tenant ID") are usually only used when you are running Kong somewhere outside of Azure, but still want to use Entra ID (ADFS) to authenticate with Content Services.
+The client secret and tenant ID are usually only used when you are running Kong somewhere outside of Azure, but still want to use Entra ID (ADFS) to authenticate with Content Services.

+See the [cloud provider authentication](/hub/kong-inc/ai-proxy/how-to/cloud-provider-authentication/) guide to learn more.

 ## Examples

-You should configure the plugin with an array of supported categories as defined in the [Content Services REST API documentation](https://westus.dev.cognitive.microsoft.com/docs/services/content-safety-service-2023-10-01/operations/TextOperations_AnalyzeText), for example using all four supported categories in this API version:
+Configure the plugin with an array of supported categories as defined in the [Content Services REST API documentation](https://westus.dev.cognitive.microsoft.com/docs/services/content-safety-service-2023-10-01/operations/TextOperations_AnalyzeText), for example using all four supported categories in this API version: